Graciekan21/Task-bliss/README.md

 ### Libraries
 [pip3](hhttps://pypi.org/project/pip/a/)

-## Testing
+## Validated

-The App has been well tested and the results can be viewed [here-TESTING](https://githu/-p3/blob/main/TESTING.md)
+The app has been validated and it workes as it should [here-tesSting](https://githu/-p3/blob/main/va.md)

 ## Future Updates